 - 1. Authenticate with the IBM Cloud and navigate to the https://cloud.ibm.com/login/. - 2.
 Use the navigation menu to reach the Resource List page.
 The Resource List page can be navigated from the Dashboard by clicking on Storage within the Resource summary pane. - 3.
 Expand Storage from the menu and select the appropriate resource group.
-You should have created a resource group 98 depending on your organization's strategy for managing IBM resources. - 4.
-Create a storage bucket99 or select an existing bucket.
+You should have created a resource group100 depending on your organization's strategy for managing IBM resources. - 4.
+Create a storage bucket 101 or select an existing bucket. - 5.
+Click the blue Upload button and select Files. - 6.
+A pop-up menu appears to select the transfer type.
+Aspera High-Speed Transfer is required for large files.
+For this, you will need to install the plugin.
+It will automatically navigate you through the steps to install the plugin. - 7.
+In the Upload Files (objects) window, click on the Select Files (objects) button and choose the IBM specific QCOW2 file that was previously downloaded. - 8.
+Click the Upload button.